Explore the Program

 - RMTD 421 Educational Research II: Building a Body of Evidence Using Quantitative Methods

-OPTION A: The completion of four graduate-level courses in a single field of study outside the School of Education (e.g., history, sociology, anthropology, management).
+Option A: The completion of at least four graduate-level courses in a single field of study outside the School of Education (e.g., history, sociology, anthropology, management).

-OPTION B: The completion of four graduate-level courses in one area in the School of Education (e.g., counseling, foundations of education).
+Option B: The completion of at least four graduate-level courses in one area in the School of Education (e.g., counseling, foundations of education).
 Coursework in higher education administration cannot be used to fulfill this requirement.

-OPTION C: An intellectually defensible minor developed in conjunction with a student's advisor consisting of two courses, each from options A and B (e.g., a minor in educational history, drawing on appropriate course work in history and educational leadership and policy studies).
+Option C: An intellectually defensible minor developed in conjunction with a student's advisor consisting of at least two courses, each from options A and B (e.g., a minor in educational history, drawing on appropriate course work in history and educational leadership and policy studies).